 Pest Control: Bees

-Bee's are extremely important to the environment so we at Pest-Tech help them by trying to re home as many swarms as possible.
-This can be very challenging and costly work if Honey Bees are in a chimney.
+Bee's are extremely important to the environment so at Pest-Tech we help them by trying to re home as many swarms as possible.
+We carry out bee removal of honey bee swarms, honey bee nests and bumble bees.

-We also save bumble bees as well, normally they will be nesting in the insulation in the loft.
+We save bumble bees by placing their nests in a shoe box and relocate it, normally they will be nesting in the insulation of the loft.

 What You Need to Know About Bees